lindanmaulana/lindanmaulana/README.md

 # Hi there, I'm Lindan Maulana 👋

 ## About Me
-I am a dedicated second semester student and have an interest in web development, especially in the field of front-end design.
+I am a dedicated third semester student and have an interest in web development, especially in the field of front-end design.
 My journey in the world of web development has been an interesting learning experience.
 I am committed to honing my skills and becoming a proficient front-end developer.
 With every line of code, I strive to create a website that is visually appealing and user-friendly and leaves a lasting impression.
 I'm excited to continue my journey, exploring new technologies, and bringing creative ideas to life through the art of front-end development.

 I am a Frontend Developer with a passion for building web applications and learning new technologies.